haligonda/haligonda.github.io/_posts/2022-1-24-OnDating.md

 **Sunk Costs and FOMO**

 Is the person you're currently seeing the best you'll ever meet?
-[Ben Kuhn](https://www.benkuhn.net/outliers/) suggests a useful prior when considering sunk costs should be that you will have to put in the same amount of time and effort that you did before to get into a relationship of similar quality that you are currently in.
+[Ben Kuhn](https://www.benkuhn.net/outliers/) suggests a useful prior when considering the sunk costs of ending your current relationship: assume you have to put in the same amount of time and effort that you did last time.

 Of course you may need to update this prior if you have moved locations, now have very different life circumstances, etc. but very often these considerations don't apply or should only be small updates to the prior.